Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Results

 \subsubsection{Galaxy selection and characterization}

 Using the RD parameterization above, equation~\eqref{eqn:P_alpha} ascribes to each galaxy a red sequence membership probability $P_{\rm RS}$.
 Figure~\ref{fig:Pred_hist} shows a histogram of these values for the highest mass bin, revealing strong bimodality.
 Using maximum probability $P \equiv \max(P_{\rm RS}, \, P_{\rm BC})$, we find $\sim 90\%$ of galaxies across our three mass bins have $P > 0.75$ and $\sim 75\%$ of galaxies have probabilities $P > 0.90$; this distribution lends itself naturally towards binary selection of the RS and BC.
 As maximum likelihood values $\mathcal{L}_{\max} \equiv \max(\mathcal{L}_{\rm RS}, \mathcal{L}_{\rm BC})$ decrease, galaxies are more likely ascribed middling values of $P_{\rm RS}$.
-RD picks out strongly distinct populations, separated by a range of astrophysical phenomena.
+For the large majority of galaxies, RD picks out two populations with distinctly different astrophysical properties.

 Figure~\ref{fig:rmi_z_Pred} shows the characterization of $P_{\rm RS}$ for galaxies in the space of $r-i$ across redshift, showing the strong bimodality of probabilities.
 Visually compared to Figure~\ref{fig:rmi_wide}, this shows that the RD-defined RS largely captures the quiescent population.
-Green points represent galaxies which fit well to neither population.
-In particular, galaxies with the lowest 10\% of $\mathcal{L}$ values were neither likely candidates for RS nor BC, suggesting erroneous photometry or membership to some third component.
-Such galaxies tend towards higher redshifts and had photometric color uncertainties typically $\gtrsim 2.7$ times larger than higher-likelihood galaxies.
+Green points represent galaxies which fit well to neither population; galaxies with the lowest 10\% of $\mathcal{L}$ values were neither likely candidates for RS nor BC, suggesting erroneous photometry or membership to some third component.
+These low-likelihood galaxies tend towards higher redshifts and had photometric color uncertainties typically $\gtrsim 2.7$ times larger than higher-likelihood galaxies.
 Intrinsic scatter of this low-$\mathcal{L}$ sample far exceeds that of the RS or BC, indicating that these galaxies tend to be outliers in color space.